mirsella/turboself/README.md

-send me push notif through telegram with https://github.com/mirsella/telegramnotif if meals for next days/weeks are not reserved on turboself use a gist as settings, like blacklist certains date, week or for X time
+send me push notif through telegram with https://github.com/mirsella/telegramnotif if meals for next days/weeks are not reserved on turboself

+use a gist to blacklist certains date, week or for X time for holidays etc